RedRock42/Udacity_DataEngineering_Nanodegree/README.md

 # Udacity Data Engineering Nanodegree

 ## Program Description from Udacity
-"The Data Analyst Nanodegree program is specifically designed to prepare you for a career in Data Engineering.
-This program teaches you the skills to design data models, build data warehouses and data lakes, automate data pipelines, and work with massive datasets."
+The Data Analyst Nanodegree program is specifically designed to prepare you for a career in Data Engineering.
+This program teaches you the skills to design data models, build data warehouses and data lakes, automate data pipelines, and work with massive datasets.

 ## Courses within the Nanodegree
     Data Modeling